 - 1. Each Region is to have a Regional Competition Director (RCD). - 2.
-He/she MUST be a member of good standing within NCCC. - 3.
-He/she shall be responsible for the conduct of sanctioned competition events in his/her Region and MUST be willing to work hard and devote the necessary time to this position. - 4.
-He/she is elected by the vote (one vote per Club) of Clubs in the Region.
-He/she MUST be elected each year prior to the November Governors' Meeting. - 5.
-He/she MUST attend National Competition Committee Meetings at the National Governors' Meetings and any special meetings that are called.
+They MUST be a member of good standing within NCCC. - 3.
+They shall be responsible for the conduct of sanctioned competition events in their Region and MUST be willing to work hard and devote the necessary time to this position. - 4.
+They are elected by the vote (one vote per Club) of Clubs in the Region.
+They MUST be elected each year prior to the November Governors' Meeting. - 5.
+They MUST attend National Competition Committee Meetings at the National Governors' Meetings and any special meetings that are called.
 (The time and place of such meetings are determined by the NCCC Vice President Competition.)